ISISComputingGroup/ibex_developers_manual/Beckhoff-commissioning.md

 These can be set via a `caput` and will be autosaved thereafter.

 #### Axes, motion setpoints, jaws
-These are loaded in the usual way, you'll need to put your `axes.cmd` and `motionSetpoints.cmd` files alongside the `tpy` file (in the twincat config directory)
+These are loaded in the usual way, you'll need to put your `axes.cmd` and `motionSetpoints.cmd` files alongside the `tpy` file (in the `twincat` config directory)

 #### Jaws

 Jaws controlled by Beckhoffs don't actually require any logic to calculate gaps & centres, as this is done on the controller using virtual axes for the gaps and centres, so instead we load in a `$(JAWS)/db/jaws_alias.db` file instead of the usual `jaws.db`.
 This takes macros for the (virtual) axes to use as the gaps and centres.

 #### If a controller has more than 8 axes
-If a controller with more than 8 axes is going to be used, the TWINCAT IOC will alias records to the next controller number so they are shown in the GUI.
-For this to work you need to make sure that the next available controller number is not (and never will be, so long as the TWINCAT IOC uses it) used.
+If a controller with more than 8 axes is going to be used, the TC IOC will alias records to the next controller number so they are shown in the GUI.
+For this to work you need to make sure that the next available controller number is not (and never will be, so long as the TC IOC uses it) used.

 #### Arbitrary fields